turbot/powerpipe-docs/docs/powerpipe-hcl/mod.md

 }
 ```

 You may pass `args` to set variables defined in the dependency mods.
-You can pass hard-coded values (literals), however it is more common to define variables in your mod that encapsulate the variables  and optionality of your dependencies:
+You can pass hard-coded values (literals), but it is more common to define variables in your mod that encapsulate the variables  and optionality of your dependencies:

 ```hcl